Aircraft carrier: Supercarrier

+Ultracarrier

+A US Navy proposal for an aircraft carrier concept with a length of 1,310 feet and a displacement of 500,000 tons full load at a cost of $828 million in 1976 dollars.

 Hull type identification symbols

 Several systems of identification symbol for aircraft carriers and related types of ship have been used.
 These include the pennant numbers used by the Royal Navy, Commonwealth countries, and Europe, along with the hull classification symbols used by the US and Canada.